glyktln/f3km/README.md

 *\*Note for US Census 1990: The original raw file contained 69 columns (caseid + 68 attributes).
 The highly identifying `caseid` and the protected `iSex` attributes were removed, leaving exactly 67 numerical features for the clustering algorithms.*

+This repository includes custom-built synthetic datasets (Basic, Circular, Elliptical) designed to challenge fairness constraints in clustering.
+The data features tight, highly separable geometric clusters with a perfectly balanced (50-50) sensitive attribute.
+Because the natural spatial groupings are inherently unfair, these datasets serve as strict, controlled testbeds for evaluating the trade-off between clustering quality and demographic parity.